-The Equality Act 2010 - guidance for employers
+The Equality Act - What's new for employers?

+form advise train with you

+Acas can help with your employment relations

-We inform, advise, train and work with you Every year Acas helps employers and employees from thousands of workplaces.
-That means we keep right up-to-date with today's employment relations issues - such as discipline and grievance handling, preventing discrimination and communicating effectively in workplaces.
+Every year Acas helps employers and employees from thousands of workplaces.
+That means we keep right up to date with today's employment relations issues - such as discipline and grievance handling, preventing discrimination and communicating effectively in workplaces.
 Make the most of our practical experience for your organisation - find out what we can do for you.

+We inform

-We inform We answer your questions, give you the facts you need and talk through your options.
+We answer your questions, give you the facts you need and talk through your options.
 You can then make informed decisions.
 Contact us to keep on top of what employment rights legislation means in practice - before it gets on top of you.
+Call our helpline 08457 47 47 or visit our website www.acas.org.uk.

+We advise and guide

+We give you practical know-how on setting up and keeping good relations in your organisation.
+Look at our publications on the website or ask our helpline to put you in touch with your local Acas adviser.
+Our Equality Direct helpline 08456 00 34 44 advises on equality issues, such as discrimination.

+We train

-Call our helpline 0300 123 11 00 for free confidential advice (open 8am-8pm, Monday to Friday and 9am-1pm Saturday) or visit our website www.acas.org.uk.
-We advise and guide We give you practical know-how on setting up and keeping good relations in your organisation.
-Download one of our helpful publications from our website or call our Customer Services Team on 0300 123 11 50 and ask to be put you in touch with your local Acas adviser.
-We train From a two-hour session on the key points of new legislation or employing people to courses specially designed for people in your organisation, we offer training to suit you.
-Go to www.acas.org.uk/training to find out more.
-We work with you We offer hands-on practical help and support to tackle issues in your business with you.
+From a two-hour session on the key points of new legislation or employing people to courses specially designed for people in your organisation, we offer training to suit you.
+Look on the website for what is coming up in your area and to book a place or talk to your local Acas office about our tailored services.

+We work with you

+We offer hands-on practical help and support to tackle issues in your business with you.
 This might be through one of our well-known problem-solving services.
 Or a programme we have worked out together to put your business firmly on track for effective employment relations.
 You will meet your Acas adviser and discuss exactly what is needed before giving any go-ahead.
-Go to www.acas.org.uk/businesssolutions for more details.
-Why not keep up-to-date with Acas news and notifications by signing up for our popular e-newsletter.
-Visit www.acas.org.uk/subscribe.